krasninja/querycat/docs/misc/alternatives.md

 - [csvkit](https://github.com/wireservice/csvkit/).
 This is a suite of command-line tools for converting to and working with CSV, the king of tabular file formats.
 Written in Python.

-- [Musoq](https://github.com/Puchaczov/Musoq) Very similar tool written in C#.
+- [Musoq](https://github.com/Puchaczov/Musoq).
+Very similar tool written in C#.
 The tool allows to use SQL on different data source (CSV, JSON, XML, Git, Websites and a lot more!).

+- [RBQL](https://rbql.org).
+RBQL is a technology that provides SQL-like language for data-transformation and data-analysis queries for structured data (e.g. CSV files, log files, Python lists, JS arrays).
+RBQL evaluates input query using one of the available general-purpose "backend" languages (currently Python or JavaScript).

 No active support: